AurelianSpodarec/TMDb-React/README.md

 ├── styles.scss     # imports all above, it gives a nice overlook on all imports, as they do need to follow an order
 ```

+## Atomic Design
+The views partially follow the Atomic Design principles with some modification.

+I've seen Atomic Design being used poorly with people not having a clue where to put things, neither did I.

+ it's important to consider the complexity and scope of a UI component when deciding whether to categorize it as a molecule or an organism in Atomic Design.
+By doing so, you can ensure that your UI components are organized in a clear and logical manner, making it easier to maintain and reuse them in different parts of your interface.

+Here's a full explanation of how it should work:

+### Atoms
+Atoms are the basic building blocks of UI design.
+They are the smallest, indivisible UI components that represent a single element such as a button, input field, or label.
+Atoms cannot be broken down into smaller components and are therefore reusable across different parts of the interface.

+### Molecules
+Molecules are made up of two or more atoms and represent more complex UI components such as forms, cards, and lists.
+They are used to group atoms together to create more significant and functional components.

+### Organisms
+Organisms are made up of two or more molecules and/or atoms and represent larger, functional parts of the interface.
+They are used to create reusable and independent sections of the interface.

+### Confusion between Molecules and Organisms

+Complexity: Molecules are simpler than organisms and are made up of just a few atoms, while organisms are more complex and can include multiple molecules and atoms.

+Functionality: Molecules usually have a specific function or purpose, while organisms represent larger, functional parts of the interface that can be used in different contexts.

+Scope: Molecules are smaller in scope and often represent specific UI elements, while organisms are larger in scope and represent groups of related UI elements that work together to form a more significant part of the interface.

+Read more here: url link

 ## Top to bottom approach

 ## Namings: Folders and Files